dotnet/runtime/docs/design/features/DynamicPgo-InstrumentedTiers.md

 # Case 2: `CallDispose` is not initially prejitted

+### 1) `CallDispose` is compiled to Tier0

-### 1) Since there is no R2R version for `CallDispose`, VM has to ask JIT to compile a Tier0 version of it as fast as it can:
+Since there is no R2R version for `CallDispose`, VM has to ask JIT to compile a Tier0 version of it as fast as it can (because it needs to execute it and there is no any code version of it available):
 ```asm
 ; Assembly listing for method Program:CallDispose(System.IDisposable)
 ; Emitting BLENDED_CODE for X64 CPU with AVX - Windows